 Setting Value Specify VLAN ID If you specified stacked VLAN as the encapsulation type, and you want to filter traffic for a specific CVLAN, select Yes ; otherwise, select Don't Care .
 VLAN ID If you specified stacked VLAN as the encapsulation type, and you specified indicated that you want to filter traffic for a particular CVLAN, specify the VLAN ID carried in the filtered traffic.
-User Priority If you specified stacked VLAN as the encapsulation type, and you specified indicated that you want to filter traffic for a particular CVLAN, specify the User Priority carried in the filtered traffic.
+User Priority If you specified stacked VLAN as the encapsulation type, and you specified indicated that you want to filter traffic for a particular b On the graphic of the frame, select CVLAN, and then specify the following:

+CVLAN, specify the User Priority carried in the filtered traffic.

-4 If you want to analyze/detect frames carrying User Defined SVLAN TPID as Stacked VLAN traffic, you have to specify the expected User Defined TPID value(s) on the Filters->Rx->TPID page.
+- 4 If you want to analyze/detect frames carrying User Defined SVLAN TPID as Stacked VLAN traffic, you have to specify the expected User Defined TPID value(s) on the Filters->Rx->TPID page.
 The TPID values on this page are used to recognize Stacked VLAN traffic with User Defined TPID.
-If you want to analyze/ detect Stacked VLAN traffic carrying the same TPID that you specified for transmitted traffic, check the box for Use Tx User SVLAN TPID.

-5 If you need to specify other settings for the test, select the appropriate tab; otherwise, press Results to return to the Main screen.
+If you want to analyze/ detect Stacked VLAN traffic carrying the same TPID that you specified for transmitted traffic, check the box for Use Tx User SVLAN TPID. - 5 If you need to specify other settings for the test, select the appropriate tab; otherwise, press Results to return to the Main screen.